qcao/minimal-mistakes/index.md

 I'm broadly interested in the early representations and computations that guide learning.
 Especially, how children select information to reason about the causal structures of the physical and social world.
-There are three main lines of research during my PhD training: children's representation of coincidences, infants and preschoolers' reasoning about agents' competence and performance, and surprise-induced learning in infancy.
+There are three main lines of research during my PhD training: children's representation of coincidences, infants and preschoolers' reasoning about agents' abilities, and surprise-induced learning in infancy.
 You can read more about [my research here](/research/).

 When I'm not working, I enjoy listening to [soft music](https://youtube.com/playlist?list=PLjKI5ONdAyGS01UfxE2alDJZ-ffOFPM73), watching clouds and flowers, and adoring my lovely [cat](/assets/images/yurekwithplants.jpg) or helping the less fortunate cats in shelters.